scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ## Step 4.
 Install Scalar DL

-Scalar DL is a blockchain-inspired tamper-evident distributed ledger software.
-It executes scalable and highly available ACID-compliant smart contracts with digital signatures in the form of distributed transactions.
+After creating Kubernetes cluster next step is to deploy Scalar DL into the EKS cluster.
-This section will help you to install Scalar DL to the EKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts.git).
+This section shows how to install Scalar DL to the EKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts.git).

 ### Prerequisites